Multi-Step Direction Activities for Kids

 Break It Down

 Developmental levels and learning styles affect how your child best receives and responds appropriately to multi-step directions, asserts the University of Central Florida Technical Assistance and Training System in an article titled, "Helping Children Follow Directions at School."
-Verbal instructions work well for auditory learners, but for those who learn better visually, or in the case of young children who cannot yet read, picture directions can help.
 If your child is having trouble, remember to follow directions in a common routine such as bedtime.
 Try making a picture sequence for him to look at as he goes through the steps of selecting and putting on pajamas, brushing teeth, telling family goodnight, getting into bed and story time.
 Scholastic recommends creating picture recipes, as well, that allow a child to follow the steps to create something yummy without wading through a lot of tedious text.

 Fun with Directions

 With children, anytime you can make learning fun, it is a win-win relationship builder for parent and child alike.
 UCF-TATS' article, "Helping Children Follow Directions at Home" recommends, "Games, songs and music can also help children follow directions."
-Simon Says, relay games, follow-the-leader, copying rhythms, scavenger hunts and obstacle courses with navigation directions all create situations where your child has to listen, pay attention to details and remember what to do.
 Older kids may enjoy writing directions for someone to get somewhere.
 If she trades papers with a friend, each of them can test out how clear and easy to follow the instructions are.
 Party planning is another fun way for your child to practice following multi-step directions with attention to detail.